Discover 6 Smart Saving Tips for Major Life Events

 Contribute to a Retirement Account

-The best way to save for retirement is by contributing to tax-advantaged retirement accounts, such as a 401(k) or an IRA (Individual Retirement Account).
-If your employer offers a 401(k) with matching contributions, take full advantage of it—it’s essentially free money.
+The best way to save for retirement is to invest in registered retirement savings plans, such as a 401(k) or an IRA.
+If your employer offers a 401(k) with matching contributions, you should take advantage of it – it’s like getting money for free.

 Set a Retirement Savings Goal

-Estimate how much money you’ll need for retirement by considering factors like your desired retirement age, lifestyle, and life expectancy.
-Use retirement calculators to determine how much you should be saving each month to reach your goal.
+Work out how much money you will need in retirement by calculating your retirement age, the standard of living you intend to maintain, and your life expectancy.
+You can work out how much you should be saving each month to meet your goal using retirement calculators.

 Automate and Increase Contributions Over Time